TabbyML/tabby/README.md

 ## Converting models

-A model conversion step is required to transform trained models into the CTranslate2 representation.
+The core CTranslate2 implementation is framework agnostic.
+The framework specific logic is moved to a conversion step that serializes trained models in a simple binary format.

 The following frameworks and models are currently supported:

 |     | [OpenNMT-tf](python/ctranslate2/converters/opennmt_tf.py) | [OpenNMT-py](python/ctranslate2/converters/opennmt_py.py) |
 | --- | --- | --- |
 | TransformerBase | Yes | Yes |
 | TransformerBig  | Yes | Yes |

+If you are using a model that is not listed above, consider opening an issue to discuss possible future integration.

 To get you started, here are the command lines to convert pre-trained OpenNMT-tf and OpenNMT-py models with int16 quantization: